Act quickly on debt crisis, Australia PM tells Europe

 "All of us as Commonwealth member nations stand to suffer if the correct response is not forthcoming.
 This is no time for delay," she said, adding "this is the message I will take to the G20 summit in Cannes in nine days."

-Europe's debt crisis is set to be a major issue at the Commonwealth Heads of Government Meeting (CHOGM), which will be attended by Britain's Prime Minister David Cameron.
-The summit will be opened by Queen Elizabeth on Friday.
+Europe's debt crisis is set to be a major issue at the Commonwealth Heads of Government Meeting (CHOGM), which will be attended by Prime Minister David Cameron.
+The summit will be opened by the Queen on Friday.

 The 54-member Commonwealth includes five G20 nations, Britain, Canada, Australia, India and South Africa, and is home to an estimated two billion people and some of the world's fastest-growing developing economies.

-EU finance ministers are due to meet on Wednesday, ahead of a leaders meeting later in the day, in an attempt to finalize a plan to fight the euro zone's sovereign debt crisis.
+EU finance ministers are due to meet on Wednesday, ahead of a leaders meeting later in the day, in an attempt to finalise a plan to fight the euro zone's sovereign debt crisis.

-Gillard called on Europe to ensure its private banks were adequately capitalized to ensure stability and growth and for less emphasis on exotic financial products.
+Gillard called on Europe to ensure its private banks were adequately capitalised to ensure stability and growth and for less emphasis on exotic financial products.

 As the "political weight of our world shifts from West to East," Gillard said, large emerging economies like China should also rebalance their economies to encourage domestic growth and market-driven interest and exchange rates, and avoid protectionism.